 Prof. Dr. Miranda Schreurs

-Prof. Miranda Schreurs (PhD University of Michigan) is Chair of Climate and Environmental Policy at the Bavarian School of Public Policy, Technical University of Munich.
-She investigates environmental movements, green politics, and climate policy making both comparatively and internationally.
-She has lived and researched in Europe, the United States and Asia.
-She also specializes on the politics surrounding the disposal of highly radioactive waste.
+Prof. Miranda Schreurs (PhD University of Michigan) is Chair of Climate and Environmental Policy at the Munich School of Politics and Public Policy, Technical University of Munich where she leads a team of post-docs, doctoral, masters, and bachelors students researching on the social and political dimensions of energy transitions, climate change, nature protection, circular economy, plastic pollution, among many other topics.
+She investigates environmental movements, green politics, and climate policy making both comparatively and internationally, and brings her academic knowledge into her policy advising activities.
+She has lived and researched in Europe, the United States and Asia and speaks English, German, Japanese, and Dutch.
+In 2025 she received an honorary doctorate from Tel Aviv University for her contributions to global environmental and climate protection and in 2023 she received the Technical University of Munich’s Sustainability Award.
+She is chair of the German Committee to IIASA and a board member of the Regulatory Assistance Project as well as of the Institute for Global Environmental Strategies.
 In 2011, Prof. Schreurs was appointed by Chancellor Angela Merkel as a member of the Ethics Committee for a Secure Energy Supply.
-In 2016, she was appointed by the German Bundestag as a member of a committee established to bring citizens’ voices and ensure greater transparency in the search for a disposal site for highly radioactive waste.
+In 2016, she was appointed by the German Bundestag as a member of a committee (Nationale Begleitgremium) established to bring citizens’ voices and ensure greater transparency in the search for a disposal site for highly radioactive waste.
+For nine years, she co-chaired the committee, first with Klaus Töpfer and later with Armin Grunwald.
 She was a member of the German Council on the Environment (2008-2016) and served both as Vice Chair and Chair of the European Advisory Council on Environment and Sustainable Development.
+In 2025, her nine years as co-chair of the Nationale Begleitgremium (Cititzens’ Oversight Committee) accompanyzing the search for a repository for high level radioactive waste came to an end.
 She was a Fulbright Fellow to Japan and Germany and spent three years studying at the John F. Kennedy School of Government at Harvard University.
 She also worked as a professor of comparative politics at the University of Maryland.
 From 2007 to 2016 she was Director of the Environmental Policy Research Center and Professor of Comparative Policy at the Free University of Berlin.
+Schreurs speaks English, Dutch, German, and Japanese.

 Key Publications